oxiby/oxiby-docs/src/conventions.md

 ## Example code

-All of the example programs in the language guide are available in the `examples` directory of the documentation's Git repository, which you can find at [https://github.com/oxiby/oxiby-docs](https://github.com/oxiby/oxiby-docs).
+All of the example programs in the book are available in the `examples` directory of the book's Git repository, which you can find at [https://github.com/oxiby/book](https://github.com/oxiby/book).
 Each multi-line code block corresponding to an example program will begin with a code comment showing the path to that file within the repository:

 ```oxiby